Frequently Asked Questions

 After the application is live on October 1, 2015, you can apply any time.
 We will be offering admission on a rolling basis.
 Students already accepted to Westmont for fall 2016 can enroll through May 30, 2016.

 Will the course credits earned transfer to college?

 Westmont Summer Scholars will earn four units of Westmont College credit.
 All courses offered satisfy Westmont General Education requirements.
 Acceptance of these credits by other colleges or universities depends on each institution's requirements.

 How do I get the course that I want?

-By applying early.
+By applying and confirming your attendance early.
 Applicants rank their course preferences on their application.
-Upon acceptance, applicants are placed in their highest-ranked choice that still has space available.
-Courses are small to insure close student/faculty interaction, so space is limited.
-Apply early to improve your chances of getting your first choice.
+Upon confirming their attendance, students are placed in their highest-ranked choice that still has space available.
+Courses are small to ensure close student/faculty interaction, so space is limited.
+Apply and confirm your attendance early to improve your chances of getting your first choice course.

 What happens if I don't get into my first choice?

 You'll be placed in your highest-ranked choice that still has space available, and you'll still have a great time.
 Every course will be fascinating, and all of them offer full college credit and fulfill Westmont General Education requirements.